-The company financial statements of Van Lanschot Kempen have been prepared in accordance with the statutory provisions of Article 402, Part 9, Book 2, of the Dutch Civil Code.
-We have availed ourselves of the facility offered by Section 362(8), Book 2 to use the same accounting policies (including those for the presentation of financial assets as equity or debt) as used in the consolidated financial statements.
-This does not apply to investments in associates, which are recognised at net asset value.
+The company financial statements of Van Lanschot ${\sf NV}$ (formerly F. van Lanschot Bankiers NV) have been prepared in accordance with the legal requirements as set out in Part 9, Book 2 of the Dutch Civil Code.
+We have availed ourselves of the option offered in Article 362(8), Book 2 of the Dutch Civil Code to apply the same accounting principles in the company financial statements that apply to the consolidated financial statements (including the accounting principles for the presentation of financial instruments as equity or liabilities).
+The line items Investments in group companies and Investments in associates are exceptions to this general rule; these are accounted for using the equity method.

-The consolidated financial statements are denominated in euros, the functional and reporting currency of Van Lanschot Kempen.
-Unless stated otherwise, all amounts are given in thousands of euros.
+The company financial statements are denominated in euros, Van Lanschot's functional and reporting currency.
+All amounts are in thousands of euros unless otherwise stated.
+The totals may not always match the sum of the individual values due to rounding.